Automated accessibility testing

 Let's fix it.

-All of the actionable images on the page must include information about where the link will send users.
-One method to remedy this issue is to add alternative text to the image about the purpose, as you did on the logo image in the example above.
+All of the actionable images on the page must include information about where the link sends users.
+One method to remedy this issue is to add alternative text to the image about the purpose, as you did on the logo image in the example.
 This works great for an image using a <img> tag, but <svg> tags cannot use this method.

 <a href="#!">